 Vulnerability Information

-Further information regarding handling of published vulnerabilities for an Mojaloop project can usually be found on the project’s Github Account - insert a link.
-If you can't find the information you are looking for on Github, you should ask your question on the project's user mailing list above.
+Further information regarding handling of published vulnerabilities for an Mojaloop project can usually be found on the project’s GitHub Account - insert a link.
+If you can't find the information you are looking for on GitHub, you should ask your question on the project's user mailing list above.

 Vulnerability Handling